Minor campaigns of 1815: Austrian left wing

-The Austrian I and II corps and the Reserve Corps, forming the left wing of the Austrian Army of the Upper Rhine, crossed this river at Rheinfelden and Basel in the night of 25 June.
-On 26 June the I Corps, under Count Colloredo, was directed upon Belfort and Montbéliard; and, on the same day, the Austrian invested the Fortress of Huningue.
-The advanced guard of the Austrian I Corps fought a skirmish with a French detachment of 3,000 men belonging to the VIII Corps (also known as Armée du Jura) of General Lecourbe, and forced it to withdraw as far as Dannemarie.
-On 28 June the Austrian I Corps attacked the French near Chavannes, between Dannemarie and Belfort, when the French force, amounting to 8,000 infantry and 500 cavalry, was driven back upon Belfort.
-Major General von Scheither of the I Corps was detached against Montbéliard, a town fortified and defended by a citadel.
-After having maintained a most destructive fire against the place, the Austrian troops carried it by storm; with a loss however, of 25 officers and 1,000 men, killed and wounded.
+The Austrian I and II Corps and the Reserve Corps, forming the left wing of the Austrian Army of the Upper Rhine, crossed the river at Rheinfelden and Basel on the night of 25 June.
+On 26 June, the I Corps under Count Colloredo was directed upon Belfort and Montbéliard; on the same day, the Austrians invested the fortress of Huningue.
+The advanced guard of the Austrian I Corps skirmished with a French detachment of 3,000 men belonging to the VIII Corps (also known as Armée du Jura) of General Lecourbe, forcing it to withdraw as far as Dannemarie.
+On 28 June, the Austrian I Corps attacked the French near Chavannes, between Dannemarie and Belfort, driving the French force of 8,000 infantry and 500 cavalry back upon Belfort.
+Major-General von Scheither of the I Corps was detached against Montbéliard, a town fortified and defended by a citadel.
+After maintaining a destructive fire against the place, the Austrian troops stormed it, suffering a loss of 25 officers and 1,000 men killed and wounded.